fevee/MET-Art-Collection-API/README.md

 ## Features
 - 🎨 Search for artwork by title, artist, or keyword.
 - 🎲 Randomize your art journey with a surprise piece from the collection.
-- 🖼️ View detailed information on each artwork, including its medium, artist, and creation date.
+- 🖼️ View information on each artwork, including a link to detiled information on the MET website.
 - 🛡️ Copyright-aware images ensure only accessible content is displayed.

 ## Built With